ringcentral/ringcentral-web-phone/README.md

 If candidate signaling fails, the Web Phone stops sending candidates for that ICE generation without failing the Call Session or starting a fallback re-INVITE.
-This behavior implements the subset supported by RingCentral; it is not a claim of complete RFC 8840 interoperability or support for arbitrary SIP servers.
+This behavior implements the audio calling subset supported by RingCentral; it is not a claim of complete RFC 8840 interoperability or support for arbitrary SIP servers.

 ## Get inbound call sessions